codeybear/File-Transfer/README.md

 Requires Python 3.6 or above, only built in libraries are used so no need to install any packages.

+To run the server:
+python server.py "{destinationfolderpath}"

 Run the client:
 python client.py "{sourcefolderpath}"

-Run the server:
-python server.py "{destinationfolderpath}"

 Edit the config.py file to setup configuration of server HTTP address, port and buffer size which relates to the size of file chunks to transfer.